Multithreaded input queue mode¶

 - cannot send async messages

 - views can be recalculated from the main thread only

-The use of sockets from within those threads is not allowed for anything other than the single-shot sync request, which is the only socket op supported in multithreaded mode.
-(Inefficient as it opens, queries and closes each time).
+The use of sockets from within those threads is not allowed for anything other than the single-shot sync request, which is the only socket opening supported in multithreaded mode.
+(Inefficient, as it opens, queries and closes each time).